ogrieb/ogrieb.github.io/_posts/2016-12-25-site-launch-learning-curve.md

 So I was a bit lost, how to costumize the page's layout itself?
 The page's title in the header for example was shown as 'ogrieb.github.io' and I had no idea where that parameter was set.
 The guide had the page-header layout - and with that, all included 'liquid tags' as I would learn to call them - explicitly set in the now abscent `_layouts` folder.

-Reading the Cayman theme's [README](https://github.com/pages-themes/cayman/blob/master/README.md) (again) then cleared up those questions - and here we are!
+Reading the Cayman theme's [README](https://github.com/pages-themes/cayman/blob/master/README.md) (again - notice the part about costumizing...) then cleared up those questions.
+And here we are!

 Cheers
 Oliver Grieb